-- Const Types of this kind are deeply immutable; they contain no mutable memory locations directly or indirectly via pointers. - Send Types of this kind can be safely sent between tasks.
-This kind includes scalars, owning pointers, owned closures, and structural types containing only other sendable types. - Owned Types of this kind do not contain any borrowed pointers; this can be a useful guarantee for code that breaks borrowing assumptions using unsafe operations. - Copy This kind includes all types that can be copied.
-All types with sendable kind are copyable, as are managed boxes, managed closures, trait types, and structural types built out of these. - Default Types with destructors, closure environments, and various other non-first-class types, are not copyable at all.
+- Const Types of this kind are deeply immutable; they contain no mutable memory locations directly or indirectly via pointers. - Owned Types of this kind can be safely sent between tasks.
+This kind includes scalars, owning pointers, owned closures, and structural types containing only other owned types.
+All Owned types are Static.

+- Static Types of this kind do not contain any borrowed pointers; this can be a useful guarantee for code that breaks borrowing assumptions using unsafe operations. - Copy This kind includes all types that can be copied.
+All types with sendable kind are copyable, as are managed boxes, managed closures, trait types, and structural types built out of these.
+Types with destructors (types that implement Drop) can not implement Copy. - Drop This is not strictly a kind, but its presence interacts with kinds: the Drop trait provides a single method finalize that takes no parameters, and is run when values of the type are dropped.
+Such a method is called a "destructor", and are always executed in "top-down" order: a value is completely destroyed before any of the values it owns run their destructors.
+Only Owned types that do not implement Copy can implement Drop.

+Note: The finalize method may be renamed in future versions of Rust.

+Default Types with destructors, closure environments, and various other non-first-class types, are not copyable at all.
 Such types can usually only be accessed through pointers, or in some cases, moved between mutable locations.